Collections

 Little Magazines Collection

-One of the more unique library collections is the "Little Mags" collection located in the McGinnis Room on the first floor.
-The collection was donated by Richard Grant in 1993.
+The "Little Mags" collection was donated by Richard Grant in 1993.
 He collected several titles of these subscriptions that often included irregular, non-traditional literary topics of relatively unknown writers.
-Examples of journals donated by Professor Grant are: Quarterly Review of Literature, New Directions in Prose and Poetry, Southern Review, Robert Bly's The Seventies, and Hudson Review.

 Reference Collection